adamnfish/devenv/README.md

 4. **Manually verify and publish the release:**
     - Go to the [Releases page](https://github.com/adamnfish/devenv/releases) on GitHub
     - Review the draft release
-    - (upload a locally-built version of the binary, until we sign MacOS CI builds properly)
+    - (upload a locally-built version of the binary, until we sign macOS CI builds properly)
     - Test the binaries if needed
     - Click "Publish release" when ready